Romeo and Juliet

 Learn more: ESU National Shakespeare Competition

-Shakespeare at Notre Dame is honored to welcome attendees to the 26th annual conference of the Shakespeare Theatre Association.
+Shakespeare at Notre Dame was honored to host the 26th annual conference of the Shakespeare Theatre Association.

 Visit our 2016 Conference Page to learn more.